k2s/sysadmin/merlinux.eu/README.md

 ```
 This should return a burner email adress and the password.

 ### Setup OpenDKIM
+TODO: use rspamd for dkim signing, spam checking, rate limit
 ```
 $ sudo apt install opendkim opendkim-tools
 ```